znzhao/Core/Microeconomics.md

 **Axiom: (A4 - Strict Monotonicity)** For any $x$ and $y$, if $y\geq x$ then  $y\succsim x$, and if if $y\gg x$ then  $y\succ x$.

-**Lemma: (Local Non-Satiation and Strictly Monotonicity)** If a preference is strictly monotonic then it is locally non-satiated.
+**Claim: (Local Non-Satiation and Strictly Monotonicity)** If a preference is strictly monotonic then it is locally non-satiated.

 **Axiom: (A5’ - Convexity)** If $y\succsim x$, then $ty+(1-t)x\succsim x$ for any $t\in [0,1]$.